School-of-the-Ancients/sota-beta/README.md

 ### Progression & Reflection

-- **Conversation history** &mdash; Sessions, transcripts, artifacts, and environments are stored in browser `localStorage` for later review or resuming quests.
+- **Conversation history** &mdash; Sessions, transcripts, artifacts, and environments are stored per-user in Supabase when authenticated, with transparent fallback to browser `localStorage` for offline/local-only play.
 - **Quest dossiers** &mdash; Each AI review summarizes mastery, highlights evidence, and recommends improvements so you can iterate on your learning plan.
 - **Responsive design** &mdash; Tailwind CSS keeps the UI beautiful and accessible on mobile, tablet, and desktop displays.